-Correlation analysis was used to investigate the relation between N or C in the isolated SCWE fractions and the aerobic or anaerobic N mineralization rate.
-ANOVA was used to test for differences in N or C or C:N ratio between groups of soils with different mineralogy.
+Pearson's correlation coefficients were calculated to investigate the relation between N or C in the isolated SCWE fractions and the aerobic or anaerobic N mineralization rate.
+ANOVA (analysis of variance) was used to test for differences in N or C or the C:N ratio between groups of soils with different mineralogy.
 Non-linear regression with the Levenberg-Marquardt algorithm was used to estimate the first-order mineralization model parameters.
 For soils 4 and 24 the parameter N_A had to be constrained to a value below the soil N content and instead the sequential quadratic programming method was used.
-All statistical analyses were conducted with SPSS 15.0 (SPSS Inc., USA).
+Multivariate linear regression was conducted with the N mineralization rates as dependents and the contents of OC and N of all the isolated fractions along with general soil properties as independents using SPSS's "stepwise linear regression" function.
+The successive selection of independents in the final regression model herein takes the form of a sequence of F tests in which the independent variables are successively entered (if $F < P{in} = 0.05$) or removed (if $F > P{out} = 0.10$).
+All statistical analyses were conducted with IBM SPSS statistics 21.0 (SPSS Inc., USA).